Jataz/Tasks-Management/README.md

 - **Project Management:** Add, edit, and delete projects.
 Tasks are grouped by project.
 - **Drag-and-Drop:** Reorder tasks in the browser; priorities update automatically.
 - **AJAX & Modals:** All operations are performed via AJAX and Bootstrap modals for a smooth user experience.
+- **DataTables:** Instant search, pagination, and sorting for both tasks and projects.

 ## Setup Instructions